pritul2/UTD-conlab-robotics/mapping/README.md

 The article is also saved as a PDF.

 In 1-2 sentences, answer each of the following questions:
 - What is a grid map?
+  `From simulation point of view it is a 2x2 matrix which represents the factory floor.`
 - What is an occupancy grid map?
+  `It is one step more in grid map where certain cells of the matrix are covered by some obstacles.`
 - What coding/mathematical structure can you use to define an occupancy grid map?
+  `A 2x2 Matrix or also called as 2d array where obstacles denoted by some numeric value like 100 and free space by 0.`
 - What could be a weakness of the occupancy grid map approach?
+  `Mapping grid into the real world.
+We need to assume some metric for resolution or mapping.`

 ### Programming question: random environment generator
 Generate and plot a few random environments according the following requirements: